benlowndes/MacAppDeployment/README.md

 # TODO
 * Make generic.
-* Support beta releases and test environemnts.
+* Support beta releases and test environments.
 * Generate release notes from git log.
 * Automatically tag release with git.
 * Switch to arguments rather than grapping file path from the clipboard.